philipturner/ue5-nanite-macos/README.md

 To debug `UnrealEditor.app` when it crashes, you must launch it from Xcode.
 This requires a pre-existing project that the Unreal Editor can open by default.
 Open the unmodified Unreal Editor app from Dock, and the Unreal Project Browser appears.
 Go to <b>GAMES > First Person > Project Defaults > BLUEPRINT</b>.
 Using Blueprints instead of C++ prevents UnrealBuildTool from creating unwanted popups.
 Set the name to `YES` and click <b>Create</b>.

 Copy the `YES` project folder from `~/Documents/Unreal Projects` to `~/Documents/UnrealEngine/UnrealEngine`.
 This lets Unreal Editor automatically detect it when launched from inside Xcode.
 Finally, open `UE5.xcworkspace` and select <b>Menu Bar > Product > Run</b>.
-Launch the editor this way after incorporating the code changes described below.
+Open the editor this way after incorporating the code changes described below.

 </details>